LLFourn/p6-CompUnit-Util/README.md

 # CompUnit::Util

-Utility functions for introspecting `CompUnit`s and re-exporting their symbols
+Utility functions for introspecting `CompUnit`s and re-exporting their symbols.

 Apart from `load` none of the routines here will load a compunit.
 All parameters called `$handle` will converted to a `CompUnit::Handle`